Exopy/exopy_pulses/docs/source/dev_guide/pulses.rst

 At this point your shape is ready to be registered in Ecpy, however writing a bunch of unit tests for your shape making sure it works as expected and will go on doing so is good idea.
-Give a look at :doc:`testing` for more details about writing tests and checking that your tests do cover all th possible cases.
+Give a look at :doc:`testing` for more details about writing tests and checking that your tests do cover all the possible cases.

 Registering your shape